What are Rich Snippets and How to Get Them?

 • Rich snippets steal the show.
 Enhanced search results outshine simple blue links and squeeze your competitors away from people’s attention and sometimes even from Google’s first page.

-• Rich snippets shorten users’ journeys.
+• Rich snippets quicken users’ journeys.
 With interactive snippets on SERPs, you let customers make buying decisions, locate your business, or book your services in fewer clicks.

 Now you have to upgrade your approach to SEO with an On-SERP SEO strategy.
-Not only should you know the search volume for the keyword you target, but also check what types of rich results it summons, and how many clicks they generate.
-Rich snippets benefit your business only if you optimize for keywords that return highly clickable rich results.
+Not only should you know the search volume for the keyword you target, but also check what type of rich snippet it triggers.

 Now that you know you need rich snippets in any case, let’s talk about how you can get them.